bdowlatshahiessf/bdowlatshahiessf.github.io/index.md

 __Office Worker at Tiffany Structures__
 Regularly used Excel, Word, and GoDaddy email to keep the managing partner aware of events.
 Solved problems with work computers and email as they occurred.
-Worked with people from wide walks of life.

 `July 2012 – January 2013`